parinpan/fun-go/README.md

 # fun-go by Fachrin Aulia

+> This is the newest version of [Go-JS Array](https://github.com/parinpan/gojs-array) that I used to create in advance, can be found here.
+Now Fun-go support generic slice type which means you can use any kind slice of struct as an input.

 Fun-go is the answer when you are sick of writing over and over again a looping block that seems giving much redundancy in your project.
 It's inspired by Javascript programming language to approach a better functional programming paradigm using Golang that at least currently doesn't support iteration methods.

 ```go